MrEliotA/prometheus-policy-autoscaler/README.md

 docker push your-registry/prometheus-autoscaler-controller:dev

-Update Helm values to reflect image tag.
+Update Helm chart to use your image tag.

 Deploying the Controller
 helm upgrade --install prometheus-policy-autoscaler \